kdp-lab/Leo-LLPs-Code/README.md

 # Leo-LLPs-Code

-This repository contains code for running multi-processing over sim, digi, and reco for studying long-lived particles (LLPs).
+This repository contains code for running multi-processing over sim, digi, and reco for studying long-lived particles (LLPs) on the workstation (kdplab01).

 It was necessary for me to rebuild `lcgeo` and `DD4HEP` after a new version was released with a fix for [this](https://github.com/AIDASoft/DD4hep/pull/1260) issue - TLDR: Geant4 could not read Hepmc status codes; now the status codes can be specified in the steering file.

 When building `lcgeo` it was necessary to replace all `dd4hep::long64` with `long long int`.

 ### Prerequisites:
 - Clone [`MuC-tutorial`](https://github.com/MuonColliderSoft/MuC-Tutorial) into this directory.